 There are too many to list but I’ll offer a few worth checking out:

 Brands and content creators rely on influencers to provide marketing support in lieu of the ever-fading ad industry.

 Influencers also enjoy the status and the limelight that comes with a major following, and the money isn’t too bad either.
 Plus large influencers can diversify across many networks like Instagram, Twitter, Snapchat, and even post sponsored content on their own blog.

 This can lead to a lifestyle where you get paid to use social media all day.
-Yes it sounds strange, but wherever there’s people paying attention marketers will follow.
+Yes, it sounds strange, but wherever there are people paying attention marketers will follow.
 If you can get enough attention from your followers you can quickly break into online marketing as a notable social influencer.